NAMBARI/Intro-to-R/index.markdown

-THis is where thise course comes in.
+This is where thise course comes in.
 We will walk through the basics of R and give you the ability to go from not having R on your computer to doing analysis with R in a few days!